ibm-cloud-docs/watsonx-code-assistant/cloud-setup-z.md

 1. If you already have an initialized database from a previous version of {{site.data.keyword.wcaz_short}}, you need first clean up the old database.
 Click **From file** and browse to select `adscan_DB2oC_DeleteObjects.sql`, then click **Run all** to delete the schema and tables.

+   The `adscan_DB2oC_DeleteObjects.sql` script is a sample.
+Depending on the state of the database, more or fewer steps might be required to completely reset the database.
+Contact your Db2 Administrator for assistance when you run the script.
+   {: note}

 1. To initialize a new database, click **From file** and browse to select `adscan_DB2oC_CreateObjects.sql`.